|

 striking and kicking are both the beginning of karate and the altimate goal.

-Although only a matter of months may be sufficient to learn them, complete mastery may not come even
+Although only a matter of months may be sufficient to learn them, complete

-after a lifetime of training.The student must practice regularly, with maximum concentration and effort in
+after a lifetime of training.The student must practice regularly,

-the execution of each and every movement.This will not be sufficient, however, unless the techniques are
+the execution of each and every movement.This will not be sufficient,

 scientifically sound and the training systematic and properly scheduled.
-To be effective, training must be

 conducted on the basis of correct physical and physiological principles.